Best Practices for Writing Global-Ready Content for Localization

 Try to remove ambiguity by replacing imprecise pronouns with actual nouns and use articles before nouns.
 Keep in mind that mistakes in source content might be replicated or amplified in various language versions.

-Images can help you saving on localization costs.
+Images can help you save on localization costs.

 The use of images cuts down on your word count for translation and may even make your product easier to understand.

 A picture is worth a thousand words, but be aware of cultural characteristics.
 Not all symbols carry the same meaning across borders.
-Sometimes words a far easier to translate and to many writers are unaware of the cross-cultural differences.
+Sometimes words are far easier to translate and many writers can be unaware of cross-cultural differences.